zlatko-michailov/abc/doc/concepts/endpoint.md

 If the resource path does not start with the configured prefix, the request has to be handled by the `process_request_request()` method, i.e. the program has to derive a class from [`endpoint`](../ref/endpoint.md) and to override the `process_request_request()` method.

-For a complete end-to-end guide on how to stand up an endpoint to enable GUI and/or REST, visit tutorial [How to Enable GUI and REST Endpoint](../tutorials/endpoint.md).
+For a complete end-to-end guide on how to stand up an endpoint to enable GUI and/or REST, visit tutorial [How to Enable GUI and REST](../tutorials/endpoint.md).